docsteveharris/paper-spotepi/paper-spotepi-readme.md

 Archive:
+	- skim and check methods @done(2015-12-19) @project(@continue)
+	- incidence figures from GEE model  @done(2015-12-29) @project(results)
+		- report model as supplementary table?
+		- remove elective emergency indicator
+		- swap beds_none for room_cmp2
+		- remove referral pattern adjustment
+		- add back in weekend
+		- remove mp_throughput
+		- check incidence per 1000 is for NEWS high risk ? @done(2015-12-29)
+	- basic @done(2015-12-29) @project(results)
+	- add in major groups @done(2015-12-29) @project(results)
+	- write abstract @done(2015-12-18)
+		- report  occupancy and decision from time2icu model
+		- report mortality models
+			- run mortality model in cohort not recommended without limits this asks the qn: who should be offered critical care esp if you use combined endpoint of death or admission to critical care in the next week
+	- model code @done(2015-12-18) @project(Mortality models)
+	- overall 7 and 90 day survival models @done(2015-12-18) @project(Mortality models)
+	- subgroup @done(2015-12-18) @project(Mortality models)
+	- model outputs @done(2015-12-18) @project(Mortality models)
+	- sanity check: add in report of model w/o frailty @done(2015-12-18) @project(Mortality models)
+	- why  missing 'p' (b/c only 1 sim) @done(2015-12-18) @project(Mortality models)
+	- recommended and refused @done(2015-12-18) @project(Mortality models)
+	- refused @done(2015-12-18) @project(Mortality models)
+	- interaction of recommendation? @done(2015-12-18) @project(Mortality models)
+		probably can drop this since you are looking at within subgroup effects
+	- frailty / site level variation @done(2015-12-17) @project(Mortality models)
+	- use re-sampling code - but is v slow; will need to run overnight? @done(2015-12-18) @project(Mortality models)
+	- model time to admission for those recommended with MHR etc as before @done(2015-12-16)
+		- next steps
+			-
+		- would need to include competing risk of death since censoring is _not_ independent  @done(2015-12-16)
+	- fit simplified version of model @done(2015-12-15)
+	- add in frailty @done(2015-12-15)
+	- examine impact of 'correct decision' (i.e. what is the cost of being refused if admitted in the end) @done(2015-12-15)
+	- just do simple model with CR but not frailty since combination is difficult @done(2015-12-16)
+	- extract MOR @done(2015-12-10)
 	- use data set up structure from paper-spotearly @now @done(2015-12-10)
 		+ copied the prep folder and made the same @done(2015-12-10)
 	- include occupancy @done(2015-12-08)